Ferdinand Marcos Jr Proclaimed Next Philippine President - UrduPoint

 A joint session of the House of Representatives and Senate formally ratified the results and proclaimed Marcos the Philippines' 17th president.
 He will be inaugurated on June 30.

+Marcos's victory followed relentless online whitewashing of his family's past, and alliances with rival political dynasties that have the means to influence voters in their regions.

+His liberal rival Leni Robredo finished well behind in second place with just over 15 million votes.

-His running mate Sara Duterte, the daughter of the outgoing President Rodrigo Duterte, was also proclaimed the winner of the vice presidential race.
+Marcos's running mate Sara Duterte, the daughter of the outgoing President Rodrigo Duterte, was proclaimed winner of the vice presidential race.

 Wearing a traditional formal shirt, Marcos greeted Sara Duterte with a hug as she arrived at a holding room inside the parliament building.